iTwin/itwinjs-core/docs/presentation/Hierarchies/GroupingRule.md

 > **Default value:** `1000`

-Defines the order in which rules are handled, higher number means the rule is handled first.
-If priorities are equal, the rules are handled in the order they're defined.
-The attribute may be especially useful when combined with [`onlyIfNotHandled` attribute](#attribute-onlyifnothandled).
+Controls the order in which specifications are handled — specification with higher priority value is handled first.
+If priorities are equal, the specifications are handled in the order they appear in the ruleset.

 ```ts
 [[include:Hierarchies.Priority.Ruleset]]